rick/yer-bloomers-are-showin/README.md

 forks, or highly similar to yours.

-This simple tool takes the approach that we want to just quickly rule out any of their repositories which absolutely aren't related to any of our repositories.
-If there *might* be some of theirs that could be related to some of ours, just print out the names of those repositories and we can visually inspect them.
+This simple tool takes the approach that we want to just quickly rule out any of their repositories which absolutely aren't related to any of your repositories.
+If there *might* be some of theirs that could be related to some of yours, just print out the names of those repositories and we can visually inspect them.

 ### usage: